comixed/comixed/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Use A Single Commit For Each Feature Or Bug Fix

+To make searching history easier, we ask that you bundle your changes into a single commit, and that commit should address a single feature or issue.

 ## Commit Message Rules

 The goal of the following rules is to make the output for the follow command line easier to read: